 At the time of the inquiry, Helen Hindle was an Advanced Skills Teacher at Longhill High School, Brighton and Hove (UK).

-Students' initial questions and statements about the prompt
+Students' initial questions and statements

 The inquiry started with students in a year 10 class calculating the length of the hypotenuse and extrapolating from the results (accurate to one decimal place) a linear sequence.
 Is the sequence really linear?
 (See box above opposite.)
 Two or three students had come across trigonometry in a former class and recalled the words 'opposite' and 'adjacent.'
 The teacher was then requested to explain how to work out the size of the angles, which she did using the 'top' angle in the first triangle as an example.